 On the state level, we already have a Tory government that has caused 120,000 deaths through barbaric austerity, that has told the disabled and the dying they must return to work, that has halted state-support for people with cancer, or people in wheelchairs.

-Thousands of people have died after being declared “fit for work”.
+Thousands of poor people have died after being declared “fit for work”.

 Will people have their pensions or other benefits halted for refusing to make the right “choice”?